 The real-time Metrics module transforms LeanIX from an Enterprise Architecture Management tool into an Application Intelligence Platform.
 The add-on allows you to connect real-time data from various external sources that are valuable to business, development or operations, and enables you to monitor activities, user behavior or availability in relation to the IT architecture that you manage in LeanIX.

-A powerful feature to gather focused information in your workspace is by using our Survey add-on.
+A powerful feature to gather focused information in your workspace is by using Surveys.
 This feature is designed to reach out to the subscribers of a Fact Sheet and make them maintain data or get additional qualitative feedback about a Fact Sheet (e.g. Application).

 Working with surveys is an easy but powerful way to increase cooperation within your workspace.
-To get into survey design in more depth feel free to watch out youtube tutorial or get in touch with your Customer Success Manager.
+To get into survey design in more depth get in touch with your Customer Success Manager.

 You are able to see the complete changelog of each Fact Sheet and view what changes were done.